sdromigny/Gassmann/README.md

 ## Acknowledgements

 Sixtine Dromigny is funded by a UKRI NERC DTP Award (NE/S007474/1) and the Clarendon Scholarship (SR506).
 The author gratefully acknowledges their support.
-ChatGPT was used to comment the functions, to improve readability.
+OpenAI GPT-5 Edu model was used to add comments and refactor function to improve readability of the scripts.

 ---